Key Takeaways at Week 1

 Your Body at Week 1

-Inside your tummy (remember, you're not pregnant yet), your body is removing last month's uterine lining and forming a new one, which (hopefully!) will carry next month's fertilised egg.
+Inside your tummy (remember, you're not pregnant yet), your body is eliminating last month's uterine lining and forming a new one, which (hopefully!) will carry next month's fertilised egg.

 Human eggs are the body's biggest cells.
 An egg is tinier than a speck of pepper.
 Your body will release one (or, in rare situations, two) eggs between days 10 and 19 of your menstrual cycle, or around 14 days before your next period is due.
 It may be fertilised for another 12 to 24 hours after that.
 Having intercourse before then is beneficial since sperm may survive in your body for up to five days.